Antonio Luna: Family background

 Antonio Narciso Luna de San Pedro y Novicio Ancheta was born on October 29, 1866, at their house along Calle Urbiztondo (renamed Barraca Street) in Binondo (now part of San Nicolas), Manila.
-He was the youngest of seven children of Joaquín Luna de San Pedro y Posadas (1829–1891) from Badoc and Spanish mestiza Laureana Novicio y Ancheta (1836–1906) from Namacpacan, La Union (now Luna).
+He was the youngest of seven children of Joaquín Luna de San Pedro y Posadas (1829–1891) from Badoc, Ilocos Norte, and Spanish mestiza Laureana Novicio y Ancheta (1836–1906) from Namacpacan, La Union (now Luna).
 His father was a traveling salesman of the government tobacco monopoly.
 The tobacco monopoly was formally established in 1782.
 After their family moved to Manila in 1861, his father became a merchant in Binondo.